KabirK-05/DeltaHacks2025iOS/README.md

 ### **Software:**
 - **Eco Goal Tracking**: Users set monthly goals for waste management and track their recycling, organics, garbage, and glass disposal habits.
 - **Leaderboards**: Compete with others to become the most eco-friendly and environmentally mindful user.
-- **Educational Chatbot**: Powered by Cohere Generative AI, the chatbot assists users in setting achievable goals, answering recycling questions, and building eco-friendly habits.
+- **Educational Chatbot**: Powered by ChatGPT Generative AI, the chatbot assists users in setting achievable goals, answering recycling questions, and building eco-friendly habits.
 - **User Insights**: Visualized data to show progress toward monthly eco goals and comparisons with others.

 ## **Installation Instructions**